geometrian/summer-renderer-old/README.md

 - **Be blazingly fast**.
 Summer is implemented on the GPU in a fairly intelligent way, and aims to support the most-advanced importance-sampling techniques and path-space integrators.
 - **Be free**.
 Summer's code is free—both as-in beer and as-in freedom.
 You can modify it, use it commercially, and do prettymuch anything except claim you invented it (you know, *lie*).

 Summer is in the early stages and does not currently fully live up to these goals.
-The website is (will be) [graphics.geometrian.com/summer](https://graphics.geometrian.com/summer/) Contributions are welcome, and regardless, hopefully progress will come very soon.
+The website is (will be) [graphics.geometrian.com/summer](https://graphics.geometrian.com/summer/).
+Contributions are welcome, and regardless, hopefully progress will come very soon.

 Summer wasn't named in any special way.
 At a conference in Strasbourg in the summer of 2019, I was trying to think of a name for a new GPU renderer.
-The season, summer, had the right feeling: intensity, power, magic, happiness, association with light, etc., and I figured it would serve as a decent reference point while I thought up a better name—but I couldn't in the end.
+The season, summer, has the right connotation: intensity, power, magic, happiness, association with light, etc., and I figured it would serve as a decent reference point while I thought up a better name—but I couldn't in the end.